 Caregiver Resources: Ensure that formal, informal and familial caregivers have access to resources and supports that improves their skills to have strong and positive relationships with young children in Colorado – ages 0 to 6 – so that they have stable, responsive relationships with at least one caring adult.

-- Housing Programs: Increase access to programs that deliver services to help maintain or increase affordable housing opportunities for low-income Coloradans to reduce the number of low-income Coloradans who spend more than 30 percent of their incomes on housing.
+Housing Programs: Increase access to programs that deliver services to help maintain or increase affordable housing opportunities for low-income Coloradans.

-- Community Capacity: Support activities and resources that strengthen the community’s social capital and builds community to generate solutions that address their most pressing challenges.
+Community Capacity: Support activities and resources that strengthen the community’s social capital and builds community.